Lu Zhang (venture capitalist): Early life and education

 Lu Zhang was born and raised in Inner Mongolia, China.
-She earned her Bachelor of Engineering from Tianjin University in China.
+She earned her Bachelor of Engineering from Tianjin University.
 She moved to the United States in 2010 and later earned a Master of Science in Materials Science and Engineering from Stanford University.

+Career

-While at Stanford, Zhang developed non-invasive diagnostic technologies for Type 2 diabetes.
-At the age of 21, she founded her first medical device company based on her research, and successfully exited the business by the age of 24.
+At the beginning of her career, while at Stanford, Zhang developed non-invasive diagnostic technologies for Type 2 diabetes.
+At the age of 21, she founded her first healthcare AI company based on her research, and successfully exited the business by the age of 24.

-Business career

-Beginning of her career, Zhang worked as a materials science researcher and was the founder and CEO of a medical device startup focused on developing non-invasive technology for the early diagnosis of Type 2 diabetes.
-The company, based on her research at Stanford University, was acquired in 2014.

 In 2015, Lu Zhang founded Fusion Fund, a venture capital firm headquartered in Palo Alto, California.
-The firm focuses on early-stage investments in enterprise AI, healthcare, industrial automation, and space-related technologies, primarily within the U.S. and Canada.
+The firm focuses on early-stage investments in enterprise AI, healthcare AI, and deep tech, primarily within the U.S. and Canada.
+Its portfolio also spans space tech, cybersecurity, industry robotics, and digital health.

-Awards and recognition

-Lu Zhang has received multiple honors for her work in entrepreneurship and venture capital:
+In early 2025, Fusion Fund closed its fourth fund, Fusion Fund IV, at $190 million in committed capital after the fund was oversubscribed within about five months.
+The close brought the firms total assets under management to more than $500 million across a portfolio of more than 100 companies.

+Board and advisory roles